oolxg/Hanami/README.md

 You need a device with at least iOS/iPadOS 15.0 to start using app.

-<sub>Note: This app was tested on iPhone, iPad version might be kinda laggy.</sub>
+<sub>Note: This app was mainly tested on iPhone, iPad version might be kinda laggy.</sub>

 #### Contribution